 Don’t limit your voice.

-Matt Alder (Host of Recruiting Future Podcast) recently conducted an interview with James Ellis of Bex Consultants.
-The entire episode is a solid read, but what really caught our attention was James’ response to Matt’s question at 16:22.
+Matt Alder (host of Recruiting Future Podcast) recently conducted an interview with James Ellis of Bex Consultants.
+The entire episode is a solid listen, but what really caught our attention was James’ response to Matt’s question at 16:22.
 James eloquently states that we now have “billboard-ready” computers in our pockets.
 We can now deliver all kinds of high-quality content.
 And they all serve a specific purpose.
 People at their computers have either an active position – where they are leaning forward into their productivity; or they have a passive position – where they are leaning back and allowing the content to “wash over” them.

 The point is, there’s no way for content creators to know the exact context with which the content will be consumed.
 So why limit your voice?
 When you create a new idea, create it in several mediums and allow your audience to consume it however best suits them in their particular context.
 This means creating written content, video content, auidio content, and slideshows all communicating the same ideas.
 Using a multi-medium (and multi-platform) approach for your content creation and distribution will significantly increase your chances of being heard.